-The firm was set up by Martin Goetze and Dominic Gwynn in September 1980, to start with in a small workshop in Northampton, and since March 1985 in a purpose built workshop at Welbeck near Worksop in North Nottinghamshire, on the northern edge of Sherwood Forest.
-The aim is to work with a small team of committed organbuilders, flexible and with a complete range of skills, built around the permanent input of the skills and experience of the three directors.
+The firm was set up by Martin Goetze and Dominic Gwynn in September 1980, to start with in a small workshop in Northampton, and from March 1985 in a purpose-built workshop at Welbeck near Worksop in North Nottinghamshire, on the northern edge of Sherwood Forest (S80 3LW UK).
+The aim has always been to work with a small team of committed organbuilders, flexible and with a complete range of skills.

-We are committed to training the next generations of organbuilders.
-We have trained five English organbuilders, Stuart Dobbs, James Collier, James Mattheson, Joseph Marsden and Abigail Balfour, one Australian, Timothy McEwen, and provided further experience for eleven young German, Swiss, Latvian, French and Spanish organbuilders.
-Joseph Marsden is the son of Charles Marsden who has assisted us greatly over the years with his expertise and skill in colouring and finishing the casework of our organ projects, both new organs and historic restorations.
+We are committed to training the next generation of organbuilders.
+We have trained six English organbuilders, Stuart Dobbs, James Collier, James Mattheson, Joseph Marsden, Abigail Balfour Rowley and Chris Davies, one Australian, Timothy McEwen, and provided further experience for eleven young German, Swiss, Latvian, French and Spanish organbuilders.

 Who we are

-Martin Goetze and Dominic Gwynn Ltd is a firm of seven craftsmen dedicated to the production of pipe organs of high quality in classical styles.
-After the death of Martin in 2015 there are two directors, Dominic Gwynn and Edward Bennett, and usually four or five other craftsmen.
+There were for many years three directors, Martin Goetze, Dominic Gwynn and Edward Bennett, and usually three or four other craftsmen.
+Martin Goetze died in September 2015.
+In July 2020 Robert Balfour-Rowley joined Dominic Gwynn as a director, and in August 2021 Edward Bennett retired.
 The directors are full time organbuilders.
 They share responsibility for the design, supervision and finishing of each project, though the advantage of a small firm with a committed staff and experienced directors is that much of the responsibility is shared.
 Since January 2009 we have been assisted in the running of the business by Emma Hagen.

 Dominic Gwynn studied Modern History at St John’s College, Oxford and started organbuilding with Hendrik ten Bruggencate in Northampton in 1976, before starting the firm in 1980.
 He is researching and writing a book on organbuilding in early modern English society and culture.

 Chris Davies joined us in January 2016 as an adult trainee.
-He is from Rossington, South Yorkshire, a friend of Joseph, who will train him in all the different elements of organ building and restoration, through the whole workshop.
+He is from Rossington, South Yorkshire, a friend of Joseph, who has trained him in all the different elements of organ building and restoration, through the whole workshop.
 Chris is also a tuba player with Armthorpe Elmfield Brass Band.
 Chris has worked as a car mechanic, specializing in classic cars.

 What we Do

-Many of our organs have been made for use by professional musicians in the field of the Early Music.
-We look to instrument makers of the Early Music world for inspiration, advice and encouragement.
+Many of our organs have been made for use by professional musicians in the field of Early Music.
+We look to instrument makers of the Early Music world for inspiration, advice and encouragement in this field.
 The constructive support of musicians in the Early Music world has been a vital influence on our attitude to our work.